input-output-hk/plutus-pioneer-program/docs/overview.rst

 These are my notes from the `series of videos by Lars Brünjes <https://github.com/input-output-hk/plutus-pioneer-program>`_ for the Plutus Pioneers Program.

-I have tried to transcribe as closely as possible to the source material.
-I hope that this will complement the videos.

 The source code for the lectures can be found `here <https://github.com/input-output-hk/plutus-pioneer-program/tree/main/code>`_.

 These notes can be downloaded in PDF or ePub formats using the links at the bottom left of the page.
+Both formats are auto-generated and probably look ok, but I've not yet spent any time making adjustments to work on any issues with their presentation.

 .. note::
     The Plutus Pioneer lectures were created at a time when Plutus was going through rapid development.
 As a result, earlier lectures rely on earlier versions of the Plutus